 Do I need to take my Nipple Piercings out before Breast Augmentation Surgery?

 In some cases, you do not need to need to remove nipple piercings before getting breast implants.
 If you will be undergoing a breast lift, then you will certainly need to remove the piercing.
-In most breast lift procedures, the position of the areola changes, so to allow for cosmetic repositioning and best-case aesthetic outcomes, you should remove your nipple piercing.
+In most breast lift procedures (including a breast lift without implants), the position of the areola changes, so to allow for cosmetic repositioning and best-case aesthetic outcomes, you should remove your nipple piercing.